+So that your practice assessor can complete the assessment, following the observation, you will need to complete a reflection.
 Your portfolio has reflective templates for you to follow.
-These develop as you progress in your programme as you need to demonstrate an increasing ability to analyse and problem solve.
+These develop as you progress in your programme so that you can demonstrate an increasing ability to analyse and problem solve.